 We hope you found this article to be helpful and informative.
 If you did, please feel free to share it on social media or via email.

 If you are suffering from back pain, neck pain, migraines, fibromyalgia, or pinched nerves, we encourage you to call one of our clinics for a same day appointment.
-At Better Health Chiropractic and Rehab, we help people deal with pain every day through a variety of treatment programs.
+At Better Health Chiropractic and Physical Rehab, we help people deal with pain every day through a variety of treatment programs.

 Don’t waste another day wondering how you will manage with your chronic pain.
 Call today or click here to make an online appointment.
 Our friendly staff will be happy to check your insurance coverage for you and if you have no insurance, you will want to read this article.

 Pain sucks!
-At Better Health Chiropractic and Rehab, we can make chronic pain less sucky so you can get your awesome life back on track!
+At Better Health Chiropractic and Physical Rehab, we can make chronic pain less sucky so you can get your awesome life back on track!